There's nothing quite like opening the door and breathing fresh, clean,

 as the Great Smog, caused by

-people burning coal in home fires and coal-fired power plants, killed an estimated
+people burning coal in home fires and coal-fired power plants, killed over

 air pollution of one kind or another, but cancers can take a long